Clement-W/bicycle-counter/README.md

 rm efficientdet_d1_v1.zip
 ```

-You know have access to the result of the training phase.
+You now have access to the result of the training phase.
 <!-- #endregion -->

 #### Monitor the training job using Tensorboard